EhsanEqlimi/EhsanEqlimi.github.io/content/Eqlimi-Lab.md

 - **Nada Nouha Aderghal, MSc**

-<small>Nada is an embedded systems engineer working on research in BCI, neuroscience, and neurology.</small>
+<small>Nada is an embedded systems engineer working on research in BCI, neuroscience, and neurology.
+She collaborates on projects that integrate AI and signal processing for brain-computer interface applications, involving system design, experiments, and data analysis.
+She is passionate about interdisciplinary research and developing innovative solutions in neuroscience and health technology.
+Outside of research, she enjoys walking in nature and participating in volunteer scientific clubs.</small>

 - **Maryam Tahan, MSc**